ERC Consolidator Grant 2025 · 60 months

 TRANSSim — a multi-agent testbed for the whole programme.

-Use cases will be calibrated on multi-source mobility data collected from the Netherlands, Germany and Norway, with open-access data sets used as a back-up when proprietary feeds aren't available.
+Use cases will be calibrated on multi-source mobility data from the Netherlands, Germany and Norway.

 TRANSSim · live preview